 To use the tool, you’ll need to make sure your version of Photoshop is up-to-date.
 You’ll need at least version 19.1 or higher.

 Before starting, update Photoshop if needed.
 Otherwise, you’ll not be able to use the new Select Subject tool.

-- The Select Subject tool has built-in Artificial Intelligence and is used to determine where your subject(s) are within the photo.
-One of the ways it does this is by analyzing the contrast of the image and will determine the subject(s) based on that contrast.
+- The Select Subject tool has built-in Artificial Intelligence.
+It is used to determine where your subject(s) are within the photo.
+One of the ways it does this is by analyzing the contrast of the image.
+Then it will determine the subject(s) based on that contrast.